Vmoney23/ScotlandYardAI/src/AIPlan.md

 	- Play moves to corner or restrict MrX.
 	- Try to keep MrX near Taxi/Bus stations only.

-## Overall ToDo
+## calculateScore() improvements
-- Recursive Tree generator
+   - Reduce score when near corner of map.
    -

-## Tree Structure
-- Node is